CONTACT US JOIN US

 EXAMPLE: Census Tract FIPS 12083001102

-The Ocala Metro Catalyst Fund (OMCF) is calling for the initial round of applications to its inaugural Nanoloan Loan Program & Business Launch Cohort 2024.
-In preparation for CDFI certification process that OMCF will be completing in 2024, our staff is now accepting initial applications for the program.
-Entrepreneurs & Business Owners from the following neighborhoods in Ocala Mtero are encouraged to complete the Nanoloan Application now!
+The Ocala Metro Catalyst Fund (OMCF) is calling for the initial round of applications to its inaugural Nanoloan Loan Program & Business Launch Cohort.
+In preparation for CDFI certification process that OMCF will be completing, our staff is now accepting initial applications for the program.
+Entrepreneurs & Business Owners from the following neighborhoods in Ocala Metro are encouraged to complete the Nanoloan Application now!

 • Silver Springs Shores